MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     public void ConfigureServices(IServiceCollection services)
     {
         ...
         // Create the Bot Framework Adapter with error handling enabled. services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();

         // Add Application Insights services into service collection services.AddApplicationInsightsTelemetry();

-        // Create the telemetry client.
+        // Add the standard telemetry client
         services.AddSingleton<IBotTelemetryClient, BotTelemetryClient>();

-        // Add ASP middleware to store the http body mapped with bot activity key in the httpcontext.items.
-This will be picked by the TelemetryBotIdInitializer services.AddTransient<TelemetrySaveBodyASPMiddleware>();
+        // Create the telemetry middleware to track conversation events services.AddSingleton<TelemetryLoggerMiddleware>();

+        // Add the telemetry initializer middleware
+        services.AddSingleton<IMiddleware, TelemetryInitializerMiddleware>();

-        // Add telemetry initializer that will set the correlation context for all telemetry items. services.AddSingleton<ITelemetryInitializer, OperationCorrelationTelemetryInitializer>();
+        // Add telemetry initializer that will set the correlation context for all telemetry items services.AddSingleton<ITelemetryInitializer, OperationCorrelationTelemetryInitializer>();

-        // Add telemetry initializer that sets the user ID and session ID (in addition to other bot-specific properties such as activity ID) services.AddSingleton<ITelemetryInitializer, TelemetryBotIdInitializer>();
+        // Add telemetry initializer that sets the user ID and session ID (in addition to other bot-specific properties, such as activity ID) services.AddSingleton<ITelemetryInitializer, TelemetryBotIdInitializer>();

-        // Create the telemetry middleware to track conversation events services.AddSingleton<IMiddleware, TelemetryLoggerMiddleware>();

         ...
     }
     ```

     Note: If your following along by updating the CoreBot sample code you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists

-5. Add the `UseBotApplicationInsights()` method call in the `Configure()` method in `Startup.cs`.
-This enables your bot to store the required bot-specific properties in the HTTP context so it can be retrieved by the telemetry initializer when an event is tracked:

-    ```csharp
-    // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IHostingEnvironment env)
-    {
-        ...

-        app.UseBotApplicationInsights();
-    }
-    ```
-6. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
+5. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
 You do this in `AdapterWithErrorHandler.cs` with the parameter IMiddleware middleware in the constructors parameter list, and the `Use(middleware);` statement in the contructor as shown here:
     ```csharp
     public AdapterWithErrorHandler(ICredentialProvider credentialProvider, ILogger<BotFrameworkHttpAdapter> logger, IMiddleware middleware, ConversationState conversationState = null)
             : base(credentialProvider)